GodotSteam/GodotSteam-Docs/docs/tutorials/rich_presence.md

 ## Suggested Code

-I have a global function, in my **global.gd** that can be called anywhere in my project and handles this.
+I have a global function, in my `global.gd` that can be called anywhere in my project and handles this.
 It is written something like this:

 ````
-func _set_Rich_Presence(token: String) -> void:
+func set_rich_presence(token: String) -> void:
 	# Set the token
-var SETTING_PRESENCE = Steam.setRichPresence("steam_display", token)
+	var setting_presence = Steam.setRichPresence("steam_display", token)

 	# Debug it
-print("Setting rich presence to "+str(token)+": "+str(SETTING_PRESENCE))
+	print("Setting rich presence to "+str(token)+": "+str(setting_presence))
 ````

 And in whatever scene you want to set the token:

 ````
-global._set_Rich_Presence("#something1")
+global.set_rich_presence("#something1")
 ````

 And now Steam will set the text in your friend's list to what you have set it as in the token list in the Steamworks back-end.
 You can also hover over your own profile picture to see the in-game text; for testing purposes.

-There are additional tags you can set which are [covered in detail in the SDK documentation here.](https://partner.steamgames.com/doc/api/ISteamFriends#SetRichPresence){ target="_blank" }
+There are additional tags you can set which are [covered in detail in the SDK documentation here.](https://partner.steamgames.com/doc/api/ISteamFriends#SetRichPresence){ target="\_blank" }

 ---

 ## Weird Bug In GDNative

 A weird bug exists in the **Windows version of GDNative**, both in GodotSteam and Samsfacee's plug-in.
-Sometimes the `setRichPresence` function will send the key as the value.
+Sometimes the `setRichPresence()` function will send the key as the value.
 It isn't consistent but happens enough to be noticeable and a pain.

 Please note this bug *does not exist* in the pre-compiled module versions nor GDExtension version or the GDNative versions for Linux or OSX.